UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 Notes:

-We can do the same thing with any operation too.
-Let’s divide the rating of each cereal by 10 so it lies on a 10 point scale.
+We can do the same thing with most operations.
+Let’s divide the rating of each cereal by 10 so that it lies on a 10 point scale.

 The ratings column gets transformed to single digits instead of double digits now.